 In addition to a number of bloggers and dignitaries, Delta Points reader and contributor Lars-Erik Olson was there to cover the grand opening yesterday.
 Here is his telling of the day!

-Entrance to the Delta Flight Museum is on Rainey Ave (Woolman Place).
-Shuttle service from the South Domestic terminal is planned, but for now you’ll need a car or taxi.
+The entrance to the Delta Flight Museum is on Rainey Ave (Woolman Place).
+Shuttle service from the South Domestic terminal is planned, but for now, you’ll need a car or taxi.
 On an overcast day, you could possibly take the Renaissance Concourse Hotel shuttle and then walk for about 10 minutes.

-The newly constructed entrance building, that also houses the museum’s gift shop, uses three sets of landing gear to prop up the overhang.
+The newly constructed entrance building, which also houses the museum’s gift shop, uses three sets of landing gear to prop up the overhang.

 Signage from Delta’s Terminal 3 at JFK (the former Pan Am Worldport) was taken down and transported to ATL to be on permanent display just above the museum store.